-Whether a person travels to the UK with an electronic visa waiver or a traditional visa, it is essential that they ensure not to overstay the allotted time period as stated on their visa.
-The reason for this being that the situation can become complicated and uncomfortable for any travelers who overstay on a UK visa.
+Whether a person travels to the UK with an electronic visa waiver or a traditional visa, it is essential that they do not overstay the allotted time period as stated on their visa.
+The reason for this being that the situation can become complicated and uncomfortable for any travellers who overstay on a UK visa.

-Visiting the UK with an Electronic Visa
+Visiting the UK with an Electronic Visa Waiver

 Initially, for the Home Office, the individual becomes known as an ‘overstayer’ and there are certain regulations that apply in this instance.